apache/cloudstack-documentation/source/adminguide/accounts.rst

        #.
 The authentication result from LAP is honoured.

 #. **autoimport**.
 A domain is configured to import any user if it
    does not yet exist in that domain.
-For these users a account by the same name as the user is created on the fly and the user is created in that account.
+For these users, an account in the same name as the user is created on the fly and the user is created in that account.